SanthoshDhamodharan/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 - Store the retrieved data in a MongoDB database.
 - Migrate the data to a SQL data warehouse.
 - Perform queries on the SQL data warehouse.
-- Gain insights into channel performance, video metrics, and more.

 **Contributing**